14 Top Adventurous Experiences in Southern Thailand and Where to Find Them

 11. Swim in the Emerald Cave

-If you’re looking for an adventurous swim, Emerald Cave on Koh Mook is a must-do.
-This stunning natural wonder is a popular spot, visited by tourists and organized tour groups alike, but it’s still one of the most thrilling experiences in Southern Thailand.
+• This stunning natural wonder is a very popular spot, but it’s still one of the most thrilling experiences in Southern Thailand.

-To reach the cave, you can kayak over from Koh Mook and leave your kayak safely near the entrance.
-Keep in mind that kayaking into the cave itself isn’t allowed, so you’ll need to swim through a dark, narrow passage to reach the inner lagoon.
+• Keep in mind that kayaking into the cave itself isn’t allowed, so you’ll need to swim through a dark, narrow passage to reach the inner lagoon.

-As you swim through, the cave becomes pitch-black, which makes the experience feel like an authentic adventure.
-Then, at the end of the tunnel, you’ll emerge into a hidden, emerald-green lagoon surrounded by high cliffs—a scene right out of a tropical paradise.
+• Then, at the end of the tunnel, you’ll emerge into a hidden, emerald-green lagoon surrounded by high cliffs—a scene right out of a tropical paradise.

 For an easier (and potentially safer) experience, you can book a private or shared tour with a guide who will light the way for you and ensure a smooth journey.